arparn/Wisercat-FrontEnd/README.md

 # Wisercat-FrontEnd

-To run application use the following commands:
+To run the application use the following commands:

 `npm install`